emacsmirror/pubmed/README.md

 - `[authForeIni]`: The forename initial of the first author.
 - `[authorLastForeIni]`: The forename initial of the last author.

 Note: If there is no author (as in the case of an edited book), then all of the above [auth...] markers will use the editor(s) (if any) as a fallback.
 Thus, the editor(s) of a book with no author will be treated as the author(s) for label-generation purposes.
+If you do not want this behaviour, i.e. you require a marker which expands to nothing if there is no author, use pureauth instead of auth in the above codes.
+For example, [pureauth], or [pureauthors3].

 ###### Editor-related key patterns